pbisby-uno/track-vg/README.md

 ## How does it work?
 A user can create and log into an account where they can begin to add games to a collection.
 Username/email address and password initally required to create a skeleton account.
 When adding games, to start with the user can input some basic information such as title, genre and platform, later adding more information such as a rating, playtime, notes etc. Games can be categorised according to their current status in your collection (currently playing, completed etc).
 Users can add to a wishlist of games that they would like to eventually acquire for their collection.
+A 'stats about your collection' page will display various items such as, number of games owned for each platform, favourite genre, total length of logged playtime, and more.

 ### MVP
 - Create a user account